omarhd66/upgrade-centos-7-to-8/README.md

 # upgrade-centos-7-to-8
-ugrade geelingguy/centos 7 to centos 8 using vagrant for provisiong centos7 and two ways for doing upgrade to centos 8 by shell and ansible scripts.
+automationg ugrade geelingguy/centos7 to centos version 8 using shell and ansible scripts.

 # Provisionning infrastructure using vagrant
 install two VMs using Vagrant, install in one vm geelingguy/centos box which will be upgraded to centos8, and install general/rhel8 box on the seconde vm which act as a controller and install ansible on it, from where we will upgrade the centos7 vm.